T7-Components/forms/source/label/README.md

 The `<Label>` component is used by other form element components.

-It is typically included alongside a form element, with the parent `props` spread.
+It is typically included alongside a form element, with the parent `props` passed down.

 It accepts the following `props`.